mm80843/T3.5/docs/Benef/PBN__Benef_1389.md

 # __Efficient crisis response__

-## Name of the Benefit

-Establishing well-documented procedures for future pandemics and crises

 ## Description of Benefits pertaining to Beneficiaries

 * [Better management of future crises, reduced impact on the city](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1576.md)